Why are your research reports not helpful?

 It’s a Two-way Street

-From the research Mike and Neil did, it’s obvious that many report writers feel all is good while their clients think otherwise.
-Unfortunately, it also appears that many clients simply blame their vendors for less-than-helpful reports, while report writers shift blame to uncooperative clients.
+From the research Mike and Neil did, it’s obvious many report writers feel all is good while their clients think otherwise.
+Unfortunately, it also appears many clients simply blame their vendors for less-than-helpful reports, while report writers shift blame to uncooperative clients.

 Until both sides take a good, hard look at the possibility of their own contributions to the problem, it isn’t likely to be solved any time soon.